P9428/Prism-VST-Plugin/README.md

 - **tests** – a small host program that loads the plug-in for verification
 - **CMakeLists.txt** – build configuration for both the plug-in and the test host

+## Downloading a release

+Prebuilt binaries will be provided on the project website.
+Download the archive for your operating system and follow the installation instructions below.
+The installer script copies the plug‑in to the standard VST3 directory so it can be loaded by any DAW on your machine.

 ## Building the plug-in

 Prerequisites: